NYPL/python-lambda-boilerplate/README.md

 To run the deployment run `make deply ENV=[environment]` where environment is one of development/qa/production

 ## Tests
-The stock pythin unittest is currently used to provide test coverage and can be run with `make test`
+The stock python unittest is currently used to provide test coverage and can be run with `make test`

 Coverage is used to measure test coverage and a report can be seen by running `make coverage-report`